sebranly/advent-of-code/README.md

 ## Execution

-Within the root repository in a terminal, run `node index.js` after having hardcoded the day (and optional part in some cases for part 2) you want
+Within the root repository in a terminal, run `node index.js` after having hardcoded both the year and the day (and optional part in some cases for part 2) you want

-## Unit test
+## Test suite

 Within the root repository in a terminal, run `npm test`.
+It will execute two test suites:
+- one for `utils` thanks to `mocha`
+- one for `days` challenges thanks to a handmade unit test tool

-If the test suite is successful you'll see the following:
+If the test suite is successful you'll see `mocha` results first then the handmade unit test tool's results:
 ```
+24 passing (12ms)

+...

 Total: 114/114 🎉
 Test suite duration: 352767.869ms
 ```